The Live Streaming service is disabled for newly created accounts.

 4. Base Stream Transcodings (optional): This feature allows you to create custom streams with different resolutions, framerates, and bitrates, or modify the transcoding parameters of the Base Stream to meet your specific needs.

 Note: You can have only one transcoding for a given combination of resolution and FPS.

-For example, you can have one 1080p 60FPS transcoding, not several ones with different bitrates.
+For example, you can have one 1080p 60FPS transcoding, rather than several ones with different bitrates.